 - Valid Passport (original copy)

 You can submit your visa application through VFS Global since it manages the Canada Visa Application Centres in the country.
 You have the option to submit your visa application either in person or through a courier.

 VFS Global has offices in Metro Manila and Cebu.
 You can submit your application with documents at the following addresses:

-Mezzanine Floor Ecoplaza Bldg., Chino Roces Ave.
+Address: Mezzanine Flr Ecoplaza Bldg., Chino Roces Ave.
 Ext.